Day 1 — Colón, Panama

 Day 5 — Puerto Quepos, Costa Rica

-We go ashore by Zodiac to the small port town of Quepos.
-Quepos is less than 4.5 miles (7 km) from Costa Rica’s most popular gem, Manuel Antonio National Park, which is where we begin the day’s exploration.
+We go ashore in the small port town of Quepos.
+Quepos is less than 4.5 miles (7 km) from Costa Rica’s most popular gem, Manuel Antonio National Park, which is one of the choices for exploration.
 Manuel Antonio National Park is one of the most stunning and bio-diverse areas of the world.
 Spread out over 683 hectares it is filled with diverse wildlife, has both primary and secondary forests, boasts a stunning shoreline ideal for bird watching or swimming, and is home to a number of endemic species of plants and animals including iguanas, sloths, and squirrel monkeys.
 Together with our informative Costa Rican naturalist guides we will hike through the exotic, bio-diverse tropical rainforests.

 Alternatively, enjoy a cruise through the mangroves, considered to be an important ecosystem packed with hundreds of species of marine and land animals aboard a sturdy vessel designed for this type of cruising.
 Your guides and captain navigate around shifting sandbanks to reveal the animals, insects and plants that lie hidden from the untrained eye.
 We will pass through wide lagoons where many species of seabirds can be observed, and round narrow passages, hoping for a chance to encounter white-collared capuchin monkeys.